PoCInnovation/Workshops/software/22.Encore/README.md

 With the evolution of the web the arrival of SaaS, PaaS, IaaS, developing and deploying an API has become a *must-have* knowledge.
 More and more frameworks exist to code faster, optimize deployment, remove boring boilerplate but there is no solution that manage both of those things for you.

 [Encore](https://encore.dev/) does, it's a powerful golang framework that help you to build production-ready API and services without coding boilerplate, pay attention to the deployment or manage your database.
-In conclusion, [Encore](https://encore.dev/) helps you to stay focus on the most important thing : your product.
+In conclusion, [Encore](https://encore.dev/) helps you to stay focus on the most important thing: your product.

 In this workshop, we will create a simple delivery application that will manage packets to understand and uses all features available by [Encore](https://encore.dev/).